3D Printer Designs: Architectures, Models, and Future

 Mitigating Shrinkage and Warping: Keeping it True

-The very nature of 3D printing, involving material changes from liquid to solid or heating and cooling, can lead to issues like shrinkage and warping.
+The nature of 3D printing, involving material changes from liquid to solid or heating and cooling, can lead to issues like shrinkage and warping.
 These can cause cracking and deformation, especially in parts with long, flat surfaces.

 Smart design choices: To combat this, avoid sharp corners in your designs, as they act as stress concentration points.
 Instead, incorporate rounded brims or fillets to distribute stress more evenly.
 Print orientation also plays a significant role; aligning load-bearing features parallel to the layers can increase strength, particularly in FDM prints.